 Below is a list of PhD students supervised by Prof. Ineke Mennen:

-- Lisa Kornder: Second Language acquisition and first language attrition in Arnold Schwarzenegger’s speech (University of Graz, ongoing)
+- Lisa Kornder: The relation between second language acquisition and first language speech attrition in the phonetic domain (University of Graz, ongoing)

 - Amirah Saud A. Alharbi: First language attrition and second language acquisition in the domain of phonetics: The impact of phonetic aptitude and bilingualism (External supervisor, Bangor University, ongoing)